How to grill the most delicious, juicy, and tender steak! Plus, an insanely good steak marinade recipe.

-So, first off, what are the best steaks to grill?
 I love this list of the top 10 steaks to grill by Steven Raichlen.
 (These photos are a NY Strip Steak, but my favorite GRILLED steak (right now) is probably a rib-eye)

 Here are my top tips for grilling a steak: